shermluge/solar-portable-controller/README.md

 # solar-portable-controller
-Reads voltage from Solar panel and battery and controls attached devices
+Reads voltage from Solar panel and battery and controls attached devices.
+Currently set up with Attiny85